Last updated on November 24, 2020 at 04:02 pm

 - Know your personal limits.
 Several factors affect how your body metabolizes alcohol, including but not limited to gender, height, weight, stomach contents, liver enzymes and family history.

-- Be Kind to Yourself and Get Home Safe®.
+- Be Kind to Yourself and Others by Getting Home Safe.
+In addition to drinking in moderation, if you’re heading out, have a plan to get home safe.
 Maybe you’re so tired that one beer hits you harder than you expected.
-Perhaps your designated driver “forgot” that it was his turn.
-If you are a Plymouth Rock auto insurance customer, we’ll pay up to $50 for your taxi ride through our Get Home Safe program (certain limitations apply).
+Perhaps your designated driver “forgot” that it was his or her turn.
+If you’re a Plymouth Rock auto insurance customer, we’ll pay up to $50 for your taxi or rideshare through our Get Home Safe® (Certain restrictions apply.)

 Do you have any tips to survive the holiday season?
 Please share them with us in the comments below.